Changissnz/selfinterest/README.md

 self-contained before as after.
 In the context of computing, the biggest sub-field that employs deception is digital cryptography.
-The strength of digital cryptography is, in part, due to the lack of relevance of the energy consumption used to encrypt the original into the outward representation, so long as the encryption process is executed to completion given the energy at disposal.
+The strength of digital cryptography is, in part, due to the lack of relevance of the energy consumption used to encrypt the original into the outward representation, so long as the encryption process is executed to completion given the energy at disposal; the secret is produced.
 And this trait is an example of the difficulty of achieving accurate characterization of elements of duplication and/or replacement in cases of deception that is multi-spatial structurization of its contents and connections to the references, such that navigating these structures imperils finite time and resources.
-There is a necessary aim of rigidity in the design of representation from deception, although said deception conforms to a level of fluidity amenable to circumvention of detective obstacles, so that the intended deceived derives qualities of expectation solely from the representation, and the representation and the actual are markedly different for the purposes of results from the intended deceived's expected interpretation of the representation.
+There is a necessary aim of rigidity in the design of representation from deception, although said deception conforms to a level of fluidity amenable to circumvention of detective obstacles, so that the intended deceived derives qualities of expectation solely from the representation, and the representation and the actual are markedly different for the purposes of results from the intended deceived's expected reaction past interpretation of the representation.
 The "rigidity" includes the looseness of interpretation that is supposed to nevertheless miss the mark of the actual's expression.